3rd/4th September 1917

 The first Gotha appears to have experienced engine problem.
 It turned over Westgate and, crossing Thanet, dropped seven bombs along a country lane south of Margate, between East Northdown Farm and the hamlet of Reading Street (along what is now Reading Street Road).
 The bombs broke windows in eight houses.
 The rest of the force were heard passing Herne bay, Whitstable and Eastchurch on the Isle of Sheppey, as they progressed towards Chatham.

 The first Gotha appears to have overshot the town with two bombs falling at 11.10pm, one on marshland just over 30 yards from a gasometer at Rochester gas works and one in the garden of the Old Parsonage at Frindsbury Church.
-Two minutes later, however, four bombs landed close to the Royal Naval Barracks at Chatham, one with devastating effect.
-It fell on a glass-roofed drill hall where as many as 900 naval ratings were sleeping in hammocks.
-The explosion sent lethal shards of jagged glass scything through the hall, claiming the lives of 130 men and injuring over 90; the most casualties in Britain caused by a single bomb during the war.
+Two minutes later, however, four bombs landed close to the Royal Naval Barracks at Chatham, two with devastating effect.
+They fell on a glass-roofed drill hall where at least 700 naval ratings were sleeping in hammocks.
+The explosion sent lethal shards of jagged glass scything through the hall, claiming the lives of 130 men and injuring over 90; the most casualties in Britain caused by bombs on a single target during the war.

 Two bombs fell on open ground in the Royal Naval Dockyard followed by three along the Inner Lines, where they caused considerable damage to Trinity School and injured five people near the Sally Port, one of whom later died.
 Three bombs fell in the garden of Government House where they gouged craters but did not inflict any damage.
 Three exploded on the Great Lines, two of them between 200 and 300 yards from the Royal Naval Hospital, which broke numerous windows in Marlborough Road.
 At 2 Church Terrace, Luton, a bomb destroyed the house, seriously damaging those on either side, killed a woman and injured two others.
 South of the Naval complex, eight bombs fell on the town of Chatham, causing